thanggnguyenn/thanggnguyenn/README.md

 📫 How to reach me: thangsvk19@gmail.com

-- 🔭 I’m currently working on Machine Learning projects on Kaggle to have some practical knowledge in this field.
+- 🔭 I’m currently working on Data Engineering and AI projects to have some practical knowledge in this field.

 **My skills**

 1. Data preprocessing: this is one of my best skills so far.
 You'll see in my repositories that I had many projects that concentrated on data preprocessing.
 I studied carefully how to handle with data: check and filling missing values, feature engineer data, etc.

 2. Machine Learning: Most problems I encountered so far is in tabular form.
 Therefore, I applied machine learning for tabular data.

+3. Data Engineering: I learned about data pipelines, containerization and cloud services.

 You can check out my repositories for more details!